 Andrew Lance - Chief Operating Officer

 The Funds are trusts and are governed by a trust deed (Trust Deed) between Simplicity and Public Trust, the supervisor of the Scheme (Supervisor).
 The Scheme’s assets are held by Public Trust, the Supervisor and independent custodian of the Scheme, on behalf of investors.
-The Scheme is a managed investment scheme.
-This means that your money is pooled with other members’ money and invested by Public Trust on our instructions.
+The Scheme is a predominantly passive KiwiSaver investment scheme.
+This means that Public Trust invests your money alongside other members' money based on instructions.
 A managed investment scheme can give you access to investments that you may not be able to access as an individual.

 The Chief Operating Officer (Andrew Lance) is the principal person responsible for all of the KiwiSaver and Investment Funds.
-The Head of Operations and Research (Craig Simpson) is the backup and then they also have a Business Analyst (Ryan Lambert) who supports the COO, MD and the Board.
+The Co-Heads of investor services (Craig Simpson and Emma Ryan) are the backup, and then they also have a Business Analyst (Ryan Lambert) who supports the COO, MD and the Board.

-In terms of reporting Andrew Lance reports to the Managing Director (Sam Stubbs) and Craig Simpson reports directly to Andrew Lance.
-Ryan Lambert currently has a dual reporting line to both Craig Simpson & Andrew Lance.
+In terms of reporting, Andrew Lance reports to the Managing Director (Sam Stubbs), and Craig Simpson and Emma Ryan report directly to Andrew Lance.
+Ryan Lambert currently has a dual reporting line to both C & Andrew Lance.

 The investment objective for each Fund is for its performance to be ranked in the top 25% of its respective KiwiSaver category after tax and fees over the medium to long term.